-(hMSCs)^[142] grown on flat surfaces and concave or convex micro-wells, show higher migration velocities on concave surfaces while tending to move towards flat areas.
-The effective contact area between the cells and their substrate can explain these differences as the numerous focal adhesions on convex or flat substrates may slow down cell migration, while the partial lift up of the contractile cell from the concave surfaces may facilitate crawling with long dendritic contractile extensions.
-[142] On sinusoidal surfaces, however, stem cells preferentially settle in the concave valleys, where they do not lift from the surface although their focal adhesions are reduced and their mechanical tension increased compared to cells sitting on convex hills.
-[4b] Curvature-driven cell migration, also known as "curvotaxis", is proposed to result from the displacement of the nucleus towards the closest concave minimum to minimize mechanical stress.
-Importantly, several computational models can reproduce such experimental observations of single cell migration on various complex surfaces.
-[143] A recent study also reported Snx33, a curvature-sensing protein located at the leading edge of a cell membrane, as a determinant of actin-driven cell migration on curved surfaces.
-[144] Using serrated channels with curvature radii much smaller than the size of a cell, non-adhesive cells were also found to use small-scale topographical cues to propel themselves following a minimal model of active actomyosin flows on curved substrates.
-[145]
+More recently, fibroblasts cultured on mesoscopic cylinders revealed that substrate curvature guides actin fiber orientation and that basal actin fibers rather align circumferentially around the cylinder while apical actin fibers preferably align in the axial direction.^[4,139] Consistently, fibroblasts sitting on surfaces with negative Gaussian curvature (e.g., saddle shape) align their basal actin fibers in the convex direction and their apical actin fibers in the concave direction (Figure 8b).[4c]
+Studies performed on surfaces with both principal curvatures adopting positive and/or negative values also reveal complex migration behavior mediated by cell cytoskeletal organization.
+For instance, human bone marrow stromal cells seeded on saddleshaped surfaces migrate preferentially along the concave direction (Figure 8d).
+[4a] Also, mouse fibroblasts [140] and human mesenchymal stem cells (hMSCs)[141] grown on flat surfaces and concave or convex microwells, show higher migration velocities on concave surfaces while tending to move toward flat areas.
+The effective contact area between the cells and their substrate can explain these differences as the numerous focal adhesions on convex or flat substrates may slow down cell migration, while the partial lift up of the contractile cell from the concave surfaces may facilitate crawling with long dendritic contractile extensions.[141]
+On sinusoidal surfaces, however, stem cells preferentially settle in the concave valleys, where they do not lift from the surface although their focal adhesions are reduced and their mechanical tension increased compared to cells sitting on convex hills.
+[4b] Curvature-driven cell migration, also known as "curvotaxis," is proposed to result from the displacement of the nucleus toward the closest concave minimum to minimize mechanical stress.
+Importantly, several computational models can reproduce such experimental observations of single cell migration on various complex surfaces.^[142] A recent study also reported Snx33, a curvature-sensing protein located at the leading edge of a cell membrane, as a determinant of actin-driven cell migration on curved surfaces.[143]
+Using serrated channels with curvature radii much smaller than the size of a cell, nonadhesive cells were also found to use smallscale topographical cues to propel themselves following a minimal model of active actomyosin flows on curved substrates.
+[144]

-Curvature-driven cell behavior also involves the nucleus as a mechanotransducer, which experiences changes in cell shape through the transmission of mechanical deformations from the cell membrane to the nuclear membrane via different cytoskeletal filaments like actin, microtubule or intermediate filaments (see glossary).
-[1a, 146] Accordingly, the nucleus of cells sitting on convex or flat surfaces is less spherical due to the contractile forces that squeeze it between the actin network and the substrate (Figure 8c).
-[4b, 142]
+Curvature-driven cell behavior also involves the nucleus as a mechanotransducer, which experiences changes in cell shape through the transmission of mechanical deformations from the cell membrane to the nuclear membrane via different cytoskeletal filaments like actin, microtubule, or intermediate filaments (see glossary).
+[1a,145] Accordingly, the nucleus of cells sitting on convex or flat surfaces is less spherical due to the contractile forces that squeeze it between the actin network and the substrate (Figure 8).
+[4b,141]